Acidical/DFlooder-3.0/README.md

 - token checker
 - you can get token informations by choosing token information option

+# Note:
+On some options there is delay option, the delay should be in seconds ! for example if you type 1 it will be 1 second .

 # is it a malware ?
 ![virustotalresult](https://g.top4top.io/p_1536mu1km1.png)